opengisch/QField-docs/documentation/how-to/attachments.en.md

 ## Geotagging
 :material-tablet: Fieldwork

-Some mobile devices will require Open Camera to be installed to enable geotagging.
+Some mobile devices will require for native camera mode to be turned off to enable geotagging.

 To enable geotagging, follow these steps: